netdata/netdata/database/README.md

 ## Netdata Longer Metrics Retention

-Metrics retention affects 3 parameters on the operation of a Netdata Agent:

-1. The disk space required to store the metrics.
-2. The memory the Netdata Agent will require to have that retention available for queries.
-3. The CPU resources that will be required to query longer time-frames.

-As retention increases, the resources required to support that retention increase too.
+Metrics retention is controlled only by the disk space allocated to storing metrics.
+But it also affects the memory and CPU required by the agent to query longer timeframes.

-Since Netdata Agents usually run on the edge, inside production systems, Netdata Agent **parents** should be considered.
+Since Netdata Agents usually run on the edge, on production systems, Netdata Agent **parents** should be considered.
-When having a **parent - child** setup, the child (the Netdata Agent running on a production system) delegates all its functions, including longer metrics retention and querying, to the parent node that can dedicate more resources to this task.
+When having a [**parent - child**](/docs/metrics-storage-management/how-streaming-works.md) setup, the child (the Netdata Agent running on a production system) delegates all its functions, including longer metrics retention and querying, to the parent node that can dedicate more resources to this task.
 A single Netdata Agent parent can centralize multiple children Netdata Agents (dozens, hundreds, or even thousands depending on its available resources).

-## Running Netdata in embedded devices
+## Running Netdata on embedded devices

 Embedded devices usually have very limited RAM resources available.